ligurio/swebok-v3/3_software_construction.md

 The tasks related to software construction with reuse during coding and testing are as follows:

-- The selection of the reusable units, data- bases, test procedures, or test data.
+- The selection of the reusable units, databases, test procedures, or test data.
 - The evaluation of code or test reusability.
 - The integration of reusable software assets into the current software.